romanstetsyk/Vite-React-JS-Project-Template/README.md

 This project template includes a `.eslintrc.cjs` file for configuring `eslint`, and a `.prettierrc.cjs` file for configuring `prettier`.
 These can be modified to fit the needs of your project.
 By default `eslint` enforces the [AirBnB Style Guide](https://github.com/airbnb/javascript)

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./README.md) file for details.